Inclusion Gone Wrong: How You Are Making Things Worse

 People with lived experiences gathered together in a room with an otherwise homogeneous group are going to get exhausted if you haven’t adequately prepared yourself to help the rest of the group improve their equity intelligence.
 What do I mean here?
-If you don’t set the stage clearly, then systemic racism, sexism, homophobia will crop up in a room and as the minority representing this specific group they will be forced to work and educate the full group and it is exhausting.
+If you don’t set the stage clearly, then systemic racism, sexism, classism, and homophobia will crop up in a room and as the minority representing this specific group they will be forced to work and educate the full group and people, it is exhausting.
 It also leads to a retention problem because who wants to work that hard to fight systemic issues at work or while volunteering as a member of group?

 Baseline Education + Language

 I think we can all agree that racism is bad, that homophobia is problematic, and that sexism is inappropriate.
-But most people suffer from some level of implicit bias.
+But most people suffer from some level of unconscious bias.
 When you intentionally diversify a group, you must bring everyone up to date on language and complete basic equity training so otherwise well meaning folks do not inadvertently disparage people in the room.
 It’s important that everyone has a baseline on what to say and what not to say; to understand the inherent bias in common words, phrases, and actions; and practices the ability to receive feedback, reflect, and correct their actions.